 So far, the presidential election has not impacted stocks, but that could change if Mitt Romney appears unlikely to make it as the GOP nominee.

-For the past several days, Romney’s vulnerability to former House Speaker Newt Gingrich has been the talk of trading rooms.
+For the past two days, Romney’s vulnerability to former House Speaker Newt Gingrich has been the talk of trading rooms.

 Gingrich beat Romney handily in the South Carolina primary Saturday, the second of three early contests that Romney lost.
 But the volatile Gingrich is not viewed as a strong candidate to beat President Obama.

 “Obama’s gone from 50 percent probability to 55 percent on Intrade,” said Dan Clifton, Strategas head of policy research.
 “This week he just kind of exploded once Gingrich won in South Carolina.
 The Intrade market is saying there’s a much greater chance of President Obama being re-elected.”